 “Poems That Come to Mind: for those who love someone with dementia”

-My mother passed away a month after publication of this book, a tribute to her and others with dementia who lived in the nursing home.
+My mother passed away a month after publication of this book, a tribute to her and others with dementia who lived in the care home.
 I visited my mother most days and she was always surprised to see me… “How did you know I was here?”

 The journey through Alzheimer’s disease and other dementia-causing disorders is frightening and confusing, and can leave even caregivers at a loss of words.
 These simple poems, most in the style of haiku or tanka, express the bitter and the sweet of caring for a beloved suffering from dementia.